 Warmer weather is finally here.
 Which means it’s time to stock up on summer staples like sunblock, shorts, and bathing suits to enjoy some fun in the sun.
-You might find yourself shopping around for new swimsuits for kids if your child has outgrown theirs.
+If your child has outgrown last year’s suit, you’re probably already shopping.

 Related: 5 water safety tips to share with all your kids’ caregivers this summer